hardiansyah-andi/vulnerable-go/README.md

 # vulnerable-go

 This repository contains source codes for vulnerability testing.
-Codes in this repository contains bad practices, bugs, and vulnerabilities.
+Codes in this repository contains bad practices, bugs, and sql injection vulnerabilities.
 These are intended for **demonstration purposes only**.

 # how to